 BERRIES AND NUTS:

-“Meeker” red Raspberries and “Cascade Gold” golden Raspberries now in stock!
+“Cascade Gold” golden Raspberries now in stock and 10% off!
 Van Klaveren’s.

 Chrysanthemums: Various colors offer color later in the season!
-Current colors in bloom are magenta, cranberry red, cream and pumpkin.
-Offered in 4 inch pots, 1 gallon pots and large deck pots.
+Current colors in bloom are cranberry red, white, purple and copper.
+Offered in 1 gallon pots and large deck pots.
+Mum season will soon be ending!

 Dusty Miller: “Cirrus,” with soft, gently lobed silvery foliage.
 Great contrast in fall plantings.
 Prefers hot, dry conditions – do not over water!

-Geums, Various Varieties: Banana Daiquiri, Blazing Sunset, Starkers Magnificum, Flames of Passion, Mango Lassi.
+Geums: Banana Daiquiri, Blazing Sunset, Starkers Magnificum, Mango Lassi.
 Little gems of red, yellow, orange and peach rise on wiry stems above attractive green foliage.
 Great in bouquets.
 Hardy to -20.

 Hellebores, 16 Varieties: These shade-loving cold-hardy perennials will bloom from Christmastime until late Spring depending on the variety, providing much-needed beauty for humans & pollen for pollinators when little else will bloom.
+Currently in bloom are the Jesko and Rosemary varieties.
 Skagit Gardens.

-Heuchera & Heucherella, 14 Varieties: Alabama Sunrise, Carnival Cocomint, Delta Dawn, Fire Alarm, Forever Purple, Forever Red, Front & Center Fire Chief, Hot Spot, Little Cutie Blondie, Obsidian, Peach Flambe, Pink Fizz, Red Lightning, Sweet Tea.
+Heuchera & Heucherella: Alabama Sunrise, Carnival Cocomint, Delta Dawn, Fire Alarm, Forever Purple, Forever Red, Little Cutie Blondie, Obsidian, Peach Flambe, Red Lightning, Sweet Tea.
 A great perennial for adding color and texture to your shade garden.

 Meadow Rue: Nimbus Pink and Hewitt’s Double.
 Airy racemes rise above attractive foliage on these shade loving beauties.